lschnartzke/ldapfill-rs/README.md

 `ldapfill` can be configured using a standard TOML file.
 The contents of the config file describe how individual LDAP entries are constructed.

+At the top of the configuration file, you specify the *hierarchy* of the entries and the *count* for each entry.
+The entries in the *hierarchy* **MUST** be the same as a subset of the specified object class descriptions, otherwise the hierarchy cannot be built.
+Equally, the length of the *count*-array **MUST** be equal to the length of the hierarchy.

+The *count* array specifies the amount of entries for the object class at the same index.
+The *count* at any index specifies the number of entries *per entry* of the previous level.
+This means that a "count-hierarchy" of [2, 5] will create 12 entries: 2 at the top level and 5 for each sublevel.
+Keep that in mind when creating entries.

 For example, to generate inetOrgPerson entries, the config would look like this:

 ```
 [inetOrgPerson]
+rdn="uid"
 cn=combine(file("firstname.txt"), " ", file("lastname.txt"))
 givenName=file("firstname.txt")
 sn=file("lastname.txt")